 Before entering school, a deaf child’s social development has been severely delayed.
 Their parents are unable to express to them correct behavior and values.
 IDEA Philippines students learn social skills as they learn language.
 In the classroom, on the playground, and in the dormitory, they are constantly shown and taught how to get along with others.
 Older students provide mentoring to their younger schoolmates.
 Prep teachers are patient and careful to express positive classroom etiquette.
 Dorm mothers teach table manners and neatness.
 Each child is given chores and responsibilities in their dormitory homes.
 The child that enrolled in fear and confusion ends his first academic year in anticipation of returning to his friends and teachers after summer vacation.

 As the students reach the upper grades they are introduced to more and more advanced social activities.
 The friendship bonds they create through living together in dormitories are unbreakable.
 School provides so many other activities for the kids outside of academics such as drama, dance, exercise classes, and sports.

-The goal of IDEA Philippines is to help these deaf children and blind children find their place in society that will allow them fulfillment and productivity.
+The goal of IDEA Philippines is to help these deaf children find their place in society that will allow them fulfillment and productivity.
 The only route to achieve this objective is through education.